2591 ELI Special Programs Coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Serves as program developer and lead program coordinator for the Isesaki Global Leadership Academy by communicating with Japanese teachers and officials, arranging all student recreational and educational activities, securing instructors, overseeing the curriculum coordinator and student employee chaperones, and arranging logistics such as transportation, food, and housing by working with Residence Life, Housing, and Dining Services, Conference Services, and other service providers.

-7. Recruits, interviews, and makes recommendations regarding hiring decisions for chaperones of program events, the Cubs International Coordinator, and an office assistant.
+6. Recruits, interviews, and makes recommendations regarding hiring decisions for chaperones of program events and an office assistant.

-8. Trains and mentors chaperones, instructors in a chaperone role, the Cubs International Coordinator, and an office assistant.
+7. Trains and mentors chaperones, instructors in a chaperone role, and an office assistant.

-The ELI Special Programs Coordinator is supervised by the Executive Director, International Enrollment Management and supervises part-time and student employees.
+The English Language Institute Special Programs Coordinator is supervised by the English Language Institute Special Programs Director and supervises part-time and student employees.

 OFFICE OF HUMAN RESOURCES